 Coopersburg real estate is some of the most expensive in Pennsylvania, although Coopersburg house values don't compare to the most expensive real estate in the U.S.

-Coopersburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Coopersburg is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Coopersburg who work in office and administrative support (11.89%), sales jobs (10.06%), and food service (6.61%).
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Coopersburg is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Coopersburg is a borough of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Coopersburg who work in sales jobs (9.48%), management occupations (9.21%), and office and administrative support (8.66%).

 Also of interest is that Coopersburg has more people living here who work in computers and math than 95% of the places in the US.